-It is our pleasure to be the investment consultant for the Texas County and District Retirement System (hereinafter referred to as "TCDRS") and to report on your investment performance and activities for the year ending 2020.
+It is our pleasure to be the investment consultant for the Texas County and District Retirement System (hereinafter referred to as "TCDRS") and to report on your investment performance and activities for the year ending 2021.
 Retained in 2005, Cliffwater LLC provides investment policy development and review, asset allocation analysis, asset class structure analysis, investment manager searches and investment performance monitoring and evaluation to the Board and its staff.
 In calculating investment performance, TCDRS uses the industry standard time-weighted rate of return methodology (net of fees) based upon market values.

-2020 was a year defined by the global pandemic.
-By mid-March, the eleven-year global expansion was brought to a dramatic end and global stock markets and bond yields fell.
-However, with the massive amounts of monetary and fiscal stimulus, it ended up being the shortest crash for the US stock market, with the S&P 500 fully recovering to its pre-COVID level within seven months.
-As a result, the US Total Stock Market Index was +20.8%, developed international stocks (MSCI World Ex US net Index) +7.6% and emerging markets +18.3%.
-To support the US economy, the Federal Reserve took the Fed Funds rate to 0% and re-engaged in quantitative easing.
-As a result, the 10 Year US Treasury yield started the year at 1.92% and ended the year at 0.91%.
-Risk bearing asset classes improved in 4Q with the roll out of vaccines.
-As a result, high yield bonds ended the year with a 5.6% return (FTSE High Yield Cash-Pay Capped Index) while oil prices and MLPs partially recovered from their steep losses.
-Public and private real estate lagged due to the uncertainty of potential longer term COVID impacts, but private equity had a strong performance year, particularly for venture capital backed companies that benefited from a robust exit environment.
+2021 was a year marked by the easing of the global pandemic.
+As a result of strong policy action, both fiscal and monetary, combined with the roll-out of vaccines, the US GDP real growth rate was 5.7% in 2021, which was the highest since 1984.
+As a result, the US Total Stock Market Index returned +25.7% and developed international stocks (MSCI World Ex US net Index) +12.6%.
+The Federal Reserve remained accommodative with the Fed Funds rate at 0% and there was continued quantitative easing.
+However, supply chain issues resulted in a surge of inflation with the CPI-U at 7.1% for 2021.
+As a result, the 10 Year US Treasury yield started the year at 0.91% and ended the year at 1.51%, with the rise in yields corresponding to the rise in inflation expectations.
+Risk bearing asset classes improved throughout the year.
+As a result, high yield bonds ended the year with a 5.2% return (FTSE High Yield Cash-Pay Capped Index), REITs returned 41.3% (FTSE NAREIT All Equity REIT Index) and higher energy prices resulted in MLPs returning 40.2% (Alerian MLP Index).
+Against this background, private real estate and private credit funds had a strong recovery while private equity continued to perform well, particularly for venture capital backed companies that benefited from a robust exit environment.